ucdavis-ice/UrbanFootprintCurriculum/editing.rst

  * Click on the check box to the left of the layer name

 * Active layer

+ * Make a layer active by clicking on it
- * Is always highlighted in blue
+ * The active layer is highlighted in blue

+A pen icon at the right end of a layer name indicates that the layer is editable.

 Layer Ordering